-Your Entryway (foyer) is the first room that guests see when they come into your home and the last room they see when they leave.
-Because of this you would think that if there were ANY room that you’d want to make a great first impression with, it would be this one.
-But it rarely gets the TLC it needs (kind of like me…hee hee).
+Your entryway is the first room that guests see when they come into your home and the last room they see when they leave.
+Because of this, you would think that if there were ANY room that you’d want to make a great first impression with, it would be this one.
+But it rarely gets the TLC it needs (kind of like me…wink wink).

-Why?
-Well, people don’t usually spend much time in it.
-It’s more of a ‘pass-thru’ or ‘transitional‘ area rather than a ‘sit back and relax with a glass of wine’ zone (I however, have been known to drink wine anywhere).
+Well, people don’t usually spend much time in the entryway; it’s more of a ‘pass-thru’ or ‘transitional‘ area rather than a ‘sit back and relax with a glass of wine’ zone (I, however, have been known to drink wine anywhere).

-So, how do you add personality and interest to your Entryway without a) spending a whack load of money and b) spending a whack load of money?
+So, how do you add personality and interest to your entryway without spending a whackload of money?

 You keep reading!